 Like earthenware clay, stoneware is a secondary clay.
 This means that when it’s being formed in the environment, it picks up impurities.
-It is then mined, processed and prepared to be used for the production of pottery and ceramics.
+It is then mined, processed, and prepared to be used for the production of pottery and ceramics.

 Part of the production process involves refining and blending the ingredients of the clay.
 As already stated, there are lots of different types of stoneware.
-However, broadly speaking stoneware is a mixture of feldspar, quartz and ball clay.
+However, broadly speaking stoneware is a mixture of feldspar, quartz, and ball clay.

 Feldspars are used as fluxes in clay and glazes.
 Fluxes reduce the melting point of glass-forming ingredients in clay.
 Quartz is a mineral with a high content of silica.
 And silica is one of the main glass-forming ingredients of clay.

-Ball clay is a very plastic type of clay which is often added to stoneware clay to make it more workable.
+Ball clay is a very plastic type of clay that is often added to stoneware clay to make it more workable.
 Also, fire clay is sometimes added to stoneware.
 This raises the temperature that it can be fired to, and is a common ingredient in high fire stoneware.

 Some stonewares do contain kaolin, which is the main ingredient in porcelain.
 These stonewares are sometimes described as being “porcelaneous’.